The Link (next/link

 is set to false

 , it will not skip the cache permanently.
-When the user visits the route, the route segment will still be cached client-side inside the Route Cache.
+When the user visits the route, the route segment will still be cached on the client-side inside the Route Cache.

 The behaviour can be manipulated by manually calling router.refresh